The Doraemons: Dora-rinho

 Dora-rinho (ドラリーニョ, Dora Rīnyo) is a Brazilian robotic cat based on Doraemon.
 He is the quickest member of the team, who can run very fast and possesses many powerful soccer skills.
 He lives in Brazil and spends days in playing association football with the Mini-Doras (ミニドラ軍団, Mini-Dora Gundan).
 The Mini-Doras each has a miniature version of Doraemon's four-dimensional pocket that Dora-rinho could take gadgets from; though the gadgets are equally as small as the Mini-Doras.
 He is also the coach of a Brazilian boy named Nobinho (ノビーニョ, Nobīnyo).
 He can attack enemies by kicking soccer balls at them.
 He enjoys dorayaki with Tabasco sauce.
 He wears an orange uniform and has a cat bell in the form of a soccer ball.
 In some cases in the manga, his soccer-shaped bell turns into an ordinary-looking cat bell when he is angry, whereas in other instances and even in the anime short films, it remains the same.
 He often has derpy eyes (resembling that of a shocked eye expression within the Doraemon series) and tends to be forgetful, partially due to his clumsiness.

-It has been said that Dora-rinho was inspired by both José Mourinho (whose name was inspired from) and Mario Balotelli (whose character personality is based on).
-This has proved to be unreliable, though, as both of them achieved successes long after the spin-off series concluded between 2001 and 2003 (Mourinho achieved his first success in 2003 while Balotelli achieved successes between 2007 and 2010).